Background of Agriculture and Land use in Ghana

 Finally, there is the need to identify strategic land banks that chiefs should reserve for food crop farming only.

-The phenomenon of shift from food crops to cash crops is not a new phenomenon in the country, the indigenes indicated that they have a knowledge of the possible problems it could bring.
+Conclusion The phenomenon of shift from food crops to cash crops is not a new phenomenon in the country, the indigenes indicated that they have a knowledge of the possible problems it could bring.
 The major factor causing this phenomenon is the desire to attain a more reliable source of income.

 There were earlier interventions to solve the problem in other parts of the country but they did not yield much results because of the lack of coordination among institutions mandated to manage lands in the country.
 Economically, the phenomenon has led to reduction in crops yield and food supply that has emanated from loss of farmlands.
 This has resulted in the reduction in farmers’ income.
 The possible aftermath effects of reduction in crops yield and food supply is food insecurity.
 Food insecurity would cause famine, high food prices, poverty, loss of government revenue and inadequate provision of social amenities.
 (Source: Philip Ankomah)